valassi/bluefin/README.md

   Usage: bluefin [options] [<indir>/]<infile>.bfin
     Available options:
       -h           - print help message and exit
+      -T           - skip latex
+      -q           - quiet latex (omit latex logs from bluefin logs) [noop if -T is specified]
       -o <outdir>  - store/overwrite <infile>.pdf and <infile>_bluefin.log in <outdir>
                      [default: use the input directory <indir>]
       -t <texdir>  - store/overwrite tex and other temporary files in <texdir>
                      [default: use a temporary directory]
+                     [noop if -T is specified]
       -c (0..2)    - covariance printout: 0=none, 1=full, 2=all (full and partial)
                      [default: 2=all]
       -M (0..4)    - minimizations: 0=none, 1+=ByGlobFac, 2+=ByErrSrc, 3+=ByOffDiag, 4+=ByOffDiagPerErrSrc